 An in-depth retrospective on the microsite redesign

-— To prepare for domestic violence awareness month, my team and I at Ironpaper worked on www.PutTheNailInIt.com for Safe Horizon, the nation’s largest provider of domestic violence services.
+— To prepare for domestic violence awareness month, my team and I at Ironpaper redesigned www.PutTheNailInIt.com for Safe Horizon, the nation’s largest provider of domestic violence services.
 The #PutTheNailinIt campaign challenges supporters to help end domestic violence and the silence around it.

 My role: UX, UI, Branding

-— Middle Aged Males (who are fathers or brothers)
+— Middle aged men (who are fathers or brothers)

 — Millennials (some of whom can be parents)